antw0n/universal-database-optimizer-evaluation/README.md

 **Execution**

-Per default the experiment executor will run all the experiments and forces the given timeout.
+Per default, the experiment executor will run all the experiments and force the given timeout.
 The `basic` experiments run once, whereas the experiments that produce explain statements (`explain`) will be executed five times.
-Average execution time of all the executions is added to `results.csv`.
+The average execution time of all the executions is added to `results.csv`.
-Optimization experiment (`optim`) is executed as well and therefore `_input` should be provided.
+Optimization experiment (`optim`) is executed as well, and therefore `_input` should be provided.

 **Steps**